Chocolate Shoofly Pie

 As the name might imply, shoofly pie is so good, flies are drawn right to the sweet, sugary pie.

-Shoofly pie comes in two varieties: wet bottom or dry bottom.
+Shoofly pie comes in two varieties: wet bottom and dry bottom.
 A dry bottom shoofly pie is almost more like a cake baked into the pie crust.
 The crumb topping bakes into the molasses, leaving a coffee cake-like filling.
-These pies are thick and may not have any crumb coating remaining on the top, since it all bakes in.
+These pies are thick and may not have any crumb coating remaining on the top since it all bakes in.

-The wet bottom version has a gooey, molassey bottom layer, with a distinct crumb layer on top.
-These pies tend to be thinner, since the crumb coating stays piled on the top.
+The wet bottom version has a gooey, molassesey bottom layer, with a distinct crumb layer on top.
+These pies tend to be thinner since the crumb coating stays piled on the top.
 With no flour mixing into the molasses layer, the “wet” bottom relies on the egg to set and is more like a thinner layer of custard than a cake.

 The shoofly pie I distinctly remember from my childhood is the wet bottom version.
-Gooey, almost fudgy, with a mile high pile of crumb coating.
-And yet my first attempt at making shoofly pie was the opposite: a dry bottom version.
+Gooey, almost fudgy, with a mile-high pie of crumb coating.

 For my first attempt at shoofly pie, I poured in the molasses layer, added the crumb topping, and baked.
 The topping sunk into the molasses layer.
 The flavor was spot on, but what happened to that gorgeous pile of crumbs on top?
 This wasn’t the shoofly pie I remembered!